SLog Score

 Menu with four options: Learn Sk/Dri, Film, Strategy, Visualization, each with an icon, on a dark background.

-• Understanding a sport including the skills and strategy are what will separate a good athlete from a great player . . . and a good team from a winning team.
+• Understanding your sport—its skills, tactics, and strategy—is what separates a good athlete from a great player, and a good team from a winning team.

-• And yet, there has never been more information available to coaches and players than today.
+• And yet, there has never been more information available to coaches and players than there is today.

-• The internet provides access to YouTube, TikTok, and websites which feature advice and teachings from the best athletes and coaches from all levels.
+• The internet provides access to YouTube, TikTok, and websites that share insights and instruction from top athletes and coaches at every level.

 Mental Preparation